-4.3 Application hash database
+6.4 Application hash database

-For easier application control configuration, DriveLock Application Control provides the ability to create application hash databases and use them in white or blacklist mode.
+To facilitate application control configuration, DriveLock provides the option to create application hash databases and use them in whitelist or blacklist mode.
 Hash databases can be created by automatically searching for applications in a directory or directories (and their child directories), calculating their hash values and saving them to a file.
 A hash database of all installed programs can also be created from the hard disk of a reference system.